-- (a) he signs a statutory declaration for guardianship (S.I.
-No. 5 of 1998) with the mother, which is appropriately witnessed, or - (b) he is or has been living with the mother continuously for 12 months and at least 3 of these months are after the birth of the child.
+- (a) signs a statutory declaration for guardianship (S.I.
+No. 5 of 1998 with the mother, which is appropriately witnessed, or - (b) he is or has been living with the mother continuously for 12 months and at least 3 of these months are after the birth of the child.
+The 3 months period does not have to take place directly after the child is born.
+It can be fulfilled any time before the child turns 18 provided that it is part of the 12 consecutive months during which the parents have lived together.
 Only cohabitation after the 18th January 2016 will be taken into account, or